ykotseruba/attention_and_driving/README.md

 For each study the following information is provided:

-* Reference: use this to search for bibtex information in `behavioral.bib`
+* Reference: use this to search for bibtex information in `bibtex/behavioral.bib`
 * Paper: title, venue, year
 * Dataset: name of the dataset or NDS used in the study
 * Experiment duration: usually it is the entire duration of the study including any pre- or post-experiment procedures.
 The actual driving time is usually less than the specified duration.